Bundy standoff: United States Appeal to the US 9th Circuit Court of Appeals

 On August 6, 2020, the 9th United States Circuit Court of Appeals in San Francisco denied an appeal by United States prosecutors to reinstate the criminal prosecution of the Bundys related to the 2014 armed standoff in Nevada and the 2016 armed protest and occupation of the Malheur National Wildlife Refuge in Oregon.
 The appeals court ruled that the dismissal of the case against the Bundys due to the prosecution withholding documents and other materials requested by the defense attorneys was proper and supported by the record of the case.
 The appeals court stopped short of affirming that prosecutorial misconduct had occurred and stated that "misjudgments" by prosecutors did not rise to professional misconduct in the case.

 Federal lawsuits

 On August 9, 2018, Rick Lovelien and Steven Stewart filed a $60 million lawsuit in United States district court in Washington, D.C.
-Named as defendants are Las Vegas prosecutors Steven Myhre, Daniel Schiess and Nadia Ahmed along with former FBI Director James Comey, former Director of the Bureau of Land Management Neil Kornze and the agencies of the FBI and BLM.
-On October 31, 2018, Ryan Bundy filed a federal civil rights lawsuit in United States district court in Washington D.C.
-Named as defendants are the former United States Attorney General Jeff Sessions, former attorney generals Eric Holder and Loretta Lynch, former FBI director James Comey and former BLM director Neil Kornze.
+Named as defendants are Las Vegas prosecutors Steven Myhre, Daniel Schiess and Nadia Ahmed along with former FBI Director James Comey, former Director of the BLM Neil Kornze and the agencies of the FBI and BLM.
+On October 31, 2018, Ryan Bundy filed a federal civil rights lawsuit in US district court in Washington, DC.
+Named as defendants are the former Attorney General Jeff Sessions, former Attorney Generals Eric Holder and Loretta Lynch, former FBI Director James Comey and former BLM Director Neil Kornze.